Donald Trump lands in New York to face criminal charges

 He singled out US Rep Marjorie Taylor Greene of Georgia, among far-right activists who have announced plans to travel to the city to support the former president.

-“Although we have no specific threats, people like Marjorie Taylor Greene, who is known to spread misinformation and hate speech, she stated she’s coming to town,” Mr Adams said in a briefing on 3 April as Mr Trump’s caravan departed Mar-a-Lago.
+“Although we have no specific threats, people like Marjorie Taylor Greene, who is known to spread misinformation and hate speech, she stated she’s coming to town,” Mr Adams said in a briefing as Mr Trump’s caravan departed Mar-a-Lago.

 “When you’re in town, be on your best behavior,” he added.
 “While there may be some rabble rousers thinking of coming to our city tomorrow, our message is clear and simple: Control yourselves,” he added.
 “New York is our home and not a place for your misplaced anger.”